-Objectives Objectives MRZ-01 Zone Purpose The Medium n Density Residential Zone provides primarily for higher density residential living opportunities, and other compatible a compatible activities that support and are consistent with the character and amenity values of the zone.
-MRZ-O2 Zone Character and Amenity Values The Medium The Medium Density Residential Zone is a desirable, higher density, residential living environment, which: 1. co 1. contains a range of housing typologies including detached , 96 semi-detached, terraced housing and low rise ар apartments; is well designed with good design outcomes; and 3. pro provides on-site amenity and maintains the amenity values of adjacent sites.
+Objectiv es and Policies Objectiv es MRZ-01 Zone Purpose The Med ium Density Residential Zone provides primarily for higher density residential living opportunities, and other compatib le activities that support and are consistent with the character and amenity values of the zone.
+MRZ-O2 Zone Character and Amenity Values The Med ium Density Residential Zone is a desirable, higher density, residential living environment, which: 1. contains a range of housing typologies including detached, 95 semi-detached, terraced housing and low rise apartments; 2. is well designed with good design outcomes; and 3. provides on-site amenity and maintains the amenity values of adjacent sites.

+Policies

-Policies MRZ-P1 Residential Activities Enable r esidential activities within a range of residential unit types and sizes.
-MRZ-P2 Compatible Activities Provide for activities other than residential activities, where: 1. they are ancillary to a residential activity or are consistent with the character, amenity values and purpose of the zone; 2. they service the local community and do not detract from the character, amenity values or purpose of the Neighbourhood Centre and Town Centre Zones; and 3. the effects of the activity, including its scale, hours of operation, parking and vehicle manoeuvring are compatible with the amenity values of adjoining sites; and 4. there is a functional need or operational need to establish in the zone.97 MRZ-P3 Retirement living Provide for retirement living and retirement villages, where: 1. the scale, form, composition and design of the retirement living or village maintains the character and amenity values of the surrounding area; 2. they are designed to provide safe, secure, convenient, and comfortable living conditions for residents, with goo on-site amenity and facilities; 3. any parking and vehicle manoeuvring provided on-site is appropriately designed; and 4. road safety and efficiency is maintained.
-MRZ-P4 Other Non-Residential Activities Avoid no n-residential activities and buildings not provided for in MRZ-P2 or MRZ-P3, unless: 1. the activity is an expansion of an existing activity; and/or 2. any adverse effects of the activity do not compromise the amenity values of the surrounding area; and 3. the nature, scale and intensity of the activity is compatible with the character and purpose of the zone.
+MRZ-P1 MRZ-P1 Residential Activities

+Enable resider Enable residential activities within a range of residential unit types and sizes.

+MRZ-P2 Compatible Activities

+Provide for activities other than residential activities, where:

+- 1. they are ancillary to a residential activity or are consistent with the character, amenity values and purpose of the - 2. they service the local community and do not detract from the character, amenity values or purpose of the Neighbourhood Centre and Town Centre Zones; and - 3. the effects of the activity, including its scale, hours of operation, parking and vehicle manoeuvring are compatible with the amenity values of adjoining sites; and - 4. there is a functional need or operational need to establish in the zone.96

+MRZ-P3 Retirement living

+Provide for retirement living and retirement villages, where:

+- 1. the scale, form, composition and design of the retirement living or village maintains the character and amenity values of the surrounding area; - they are designed to provide safe, secure, convenient, and comfortable living conditions for residents, with good on-site amenity and facilities; - 3. any parking and vehicle manoeuvring provided on-site is appropriately designed; and - 4. road safety and efficiency is maintained.

+MRZ-P4 Other Non-Residential Activities

+Avoid non-residential activities and buildings not provided for in MRZ-P2 or MRZ-P3, unless:

+- 1. the activity is an expansion of an existing activity; and/or - 2. any adverse effects of the activity do not compromise the amenity values of the surrounding area; and

-95 Consequential Amendment TL&GL (121)
+Consequential Amendment TL&GL (121)